Refinancing After Divorce: Here’s What You Need To Know

-If your name’s on the mortgage, then you have a legal obligation to pay the mortgage.
+If your name’s on the mortgage, then you have a legal obligation to pay it.
 If your ex kept the house but misses or is late on mortgage payments, your credit could be affected.
-Insisting on a refinance will ensure you’re not held responsible for debt that isn’t yours anymore.
+A refinance that removes your name from the mortgage will ensure you’re not held responsible for debt that isn’t yours anymore.

 Take Cash Out